banister/object2module/README.markdown

 Companion Libraries
 --------------------

-Remix is one of a series of experimental libraries that mess with the internals of Ruby to bring new and interesting functionality to the language, see also:
+Object2module is one of a series of experimental libraries that mess with the internals of Ruby to bring new and interesting functionality to the language, see also: